-NPDES PERMIT for CONSTRUCTION COMPLIANCE GUIDANCE
+GEOS Updated Guidance for NPDES PERMIT CONSTRUCTION COMPLIANCE

 Managing your construction site as a stormwater treatment system is key to understanding compliance with your NPDES General Permit and/or local Land Disturbing Activity (LDA) permit.
 When stormwater picks up sediment from your construction site and attempts to take it down to surrounding creeks, rivers and lakes; it requires a properly designed, installed and maintained treatment system to keep it on site and away from damaging property and fish habitat downstream.
-When an inspector arrives to perform an inspection, the first place they are trained to look is the permit box or site trailer.
-Unfortunately, it's been discovered that Usually, this is as far as they need to go to find significant permit violations.
-Record keeping violations continually rank among the top offenses on construction sites around the nation, which in Georgia can result in Stop Work Orders & significant fines.
+When an inspector arrives to perform an inspection, the first place they are trained to look is the permit box and/or site trailer.
+Record keeping violations continually rank among the top offenses on construction sites around the nation, which can result in Stop Work Orders & significant fines.